RobinGJonsson/Geo-Memory/README.md

 - Start Game button: Works and takes the user to the game page.

 ### Footer Icons
-- Github icon: Works and opens a new tab that goes to the developer's github page.
+- Github icon: Works and opens a new tab that goes to the developer's GitHub page.
-- LinkedIn icon: Works and opens a new tab that goes to the developer's linkedIn page.
+- LinkedIn icon: Works and opens a new tab that goes to the developer's LinkedIn page.
-- All social media icons works as expected on all pages of the site.
+- All social media icons work as expected on all pages of the site.

 ### Instructions
 - The instructions scroll as intended.
-- Both close buttons work and closes the instructions.
+- Both close buttons work and close the instructions.

 ### Game Options
-- Displays a modal and the game options themseleves as default upon entering or refreshing the game page.
+- Displays a modal and the game options themselves as default upon entering or refreshing the game page.
-- The radio buttons are clickable and all have their corretly corresponding label.
+- The radio buttons are clickable and all have their correctly corresponding label.
 - They set the difficulty and level as intended once the game is started.
 - Start game button closes the modal and starts the game as intended.

 ### Difficulty Container
-- Both the level and difficulty in the container recives the correct values from the game options.
+- Both the level and difficulty in the container receive the correct values from the game options.

 ### Info Container
 - Timer: Starts as intended when the game starts and decrements by one every second.
 - Score: Updates after two cards are flipped.
-It get incremented by 10 if correct and decremented by 2 if incorrect.
+It gets incremented by 10 if correct and decremented by 2 if incorrect.
 - Moves: Works and increments by one after each card flip.

 ### Game Board
 - The page directs user focus to the board upon game start.
-- After the game is started the correct amount of cards are created and added randomly to the game board.
+- After the game is started, the correct number of cards is created and added randomly to the game board.
 - Two new pairs of cards and a new row is added for each level as intended.
 - A minimum of four columns is always displayed upon game start.